 They require soft, acidic water with tropical temperatures, and will accept most foods.
 They are omnivores, so will feed on brine, shrimp, worms, and insects as well as plants.

 Did you know: Over 1.5 million Neon Tetras are imported to the US, each month!

 This colorful and lively fish is able to adapt to a variety of water conditions which is one of the reasons they are so popular.
 They are also very easy to care for.
 You should keep guppies in sets of threes, and a good guide for the tank size is 1 gallon of water per guppy.

 Males are much more colorful and vibrant than females, so if you’re not looking to breed, you may want to just keep males.

 The ideal water temperature for guppies is 50OF – 84 OF (10-29OC), but the most important factor is that the temperature is kept consistent.

-Oscars however are not a community fish, they should be kept in a species only tank, and they can grow very large, very quickly.
+Oscars however are not community fish, they should be kept in a species-only tank, and they can grow very large, very quickly.

 They require a lot more maintenance than other fish, due to their carnivorous nature and the amount of waste they create.

 On the positive side, they are one of the few species you can hand feed; they will often eat food from between your fingers.
 Oscars thrive when kept in pairs, or groups of 5+, and should be housed together from a young age.

 This small, peaceful species grow to around 3-4 inches and adapt well to a variety of water conditions.